HadiMed/DSL-2750U-Full-chain/DSL-2750U (firmware version 1.6)/README.md

                       iVar2 = FUN_00402cdc();
                     }
 ```
-<i>now depending on what we provided in the name variable it will run the apropriate function , i started looking in every function for vulns ,now the function that gets executed when we ask for action : <b>mac</b> is interesting , the purpose of this function is to change the MAC address of the router , its doing that by overwritting the old mac address (our input) by the one in the file <b>" /proc/llconfig/macadd "</b> :</i>
+<i>so depending on what we provided in the name variable it will run the apropriate function , i started looking in every function for vulns ,now the function that gets executed when we ask for action : <b>mac</b> is interesting , the purpose of this function is to change the MAC address of the router , its doing that by overwritting the old mac address (our input) by the one in the file <b>" /proc/llconfig/macadd "</b> :</i>
 <br/>
 ```c
     snprintf(auStack536,"echo %s>/proc/llconfig/macaddr",puVar3);